-Mimic Octopuses are carnivorous, found in shallow, murky waters and therefore, their diet mainly consists of small fish and crustaceans.
-This is mainly because these are the two animals that are commonly found in the areas the mimic octopus survives in.
+Mimic Octopuses are carnivorous, found in shallow, murky waters, and therefore, their diet mainly consists of small fish and crustaceans.
+This is mainly because these are the two animals that are commonly found in the areas the mimic octopus survives.

-First discovered in 1998 in Indonesia, Mimic octopus can be found in river mouths and estuaries.
-They can also be found in the Indo-Pacific mainly the Red Sea, New Caledonia, Gulf of Thailand, Philippines, and the Great Barrier Reef in the south
+First discovered in 1998 in Indonesia, the Mimic octopus can be found in river mouths and estuaries.
+They can also be found in the Indo-Pacific, mainly the Red Sea, New Caledonia, the Gulf of Thailand, the Philippines, and the Great Barrier Reef in the south

 The octopus is usually preyed on by predators like jellyfish, stingrays, sea snakes, lionfish, and the poisonous sole fish, among others.
-But the octopuses talent at mimicry often drives away these predators.
+But the octopus’s talent at mimicry often drives away these predators.

 - There are many strange ocean creatures that can camouflage.
-But in all of marine life, only the mimic octopus and its close relative the Wunderpus are the ones known to actively imitate several other marine species.
+But in all marine life, only the mimic octopus and its close relative, the Wunderpus, are the ones known to actively imitate several other marine species.